Creamed spinach was a favorite side dish of mine back when I worked at Boston Market. Now I make it homemade. Perfect holiday side dish!

-Homemade creamed spinach is a favorite of mine going way back to when I use to work at Boston Market.
+Homemade creamed spinach is a favorite of mine going way back to when I used to work at Boston Market.
 It was actually called Boston Chicken then.
-Remember that??
-O.M.G.
-Am I old?
+Remember that?
+Oh no. Am I old?

-An easy holiday or pot luck side dish
+Creamed spinach is an easy holiday or pot luck side dish.

 I love creamed spinach because it’s super easy to make and is a great alternative to green bean casserole for holiday get-togethers which, for us, typically happens for birthdays and other holidays like Thanksgiving, Christmas or Easter.